 NOTE 2: Fragmented movie files are used by MPEG DASH, and DASH requires the presence of the track fragment decode time box.

-The unitsPerTick of the timeline shall be 1, and the unitsPerSecond shall be taken from the largest timescale value carried in either the timescale element of the media header box (the box identified with the 4CC 'mdhd''mvhd') or the timescale element of any track header box (the box identified with the 4CC 'tkhd').
+The unitsPerTick of the timeline shall be 1, and the unitsPerSecond shall be taken from the largest timescale value carried in either the timescale element of the movie header box (the box identified with the 4CC 'mvhd') or the timescale element of the media header box (the box identified with the 4CC ‘mdhd’) within the media box (the box identified with the 4CC ‘mdia’) within any track box (the box identified with the 4CC 'trak').

 NOTE 3: The ISOBMFF allows different tracks to operate at different clock rates, although all operate against the same clock.
 The above text is to ensure that the most detailed clock is used.
 However, it is very possible that this clock may not be at a particularly high frequency.